Emergency Room Career Options and Education Requirements

 In emergency rooms (ERs), doctors perform medical tests on patients in order to diagnose conditions such as poisoning or heart attack.
 Emergency room physicians also write prescriptions and perform complicated medical procedures, such as suturing deep cuts.
 One of the most important functions of emergency room doctors is triage: evaluating patients to determine who needs help most urgently.
 This allows them to maximize the efficiency of treatment and medical supplies.

 There are relatively few ER doctors.
-According to the American Medical Association (www.ama.org), nearly four percent of doctors are emergency medicine physicians.
+According to the American Medical Association (www.ama.org), nearly 4% of doctors are emergency medicine physicians.
 Employment opportunities for physicians may expand significantly in the near future.
-The U.S. Bureau of Labor Statistics predicts that the number of doctors working in the U.S. will grow 22% between 2008 and 2018.
+The U.S. Bureau of Labor Statistics predicts that the number of doctors and surgeons working in the U.S. will grow 18% between 2012 and 2022.

 Someone interested in becoming an emergency room physician must complete substantial amounts of formal education.
 Students applying to medical school generally earn a bachelor's degree in a science field, like chemistry or biology.
 Near the end of their undergraduate coursework, students must take the Medical College Admission Test (MCAT) as they apply to medical school.